 Gerri Henwood has served as our President and Chief Executive Officer and a director of the Company since 2019.
 Ms. Henwood previously served as the President and Chief Executive Officer of Societal CDMO, Inc. ("Societal CDMO") (f/k/a Recro Pharma, Inc.), which she founded in 2008, until 2020.
 From 2006 to 2013, Ms. Henwood served as the President of Malvern Consulting Group, Inc., a pharmaceutical incubator and consulting firm.
 From 1999 to 2006, Ms. Henwood was the President and Chief Executive Officer of Auxilium Pharmaceuticals, Inc., a biopharmaceutical company she founded in late 1999.
 From 1985 to 1999, Ms. Henwood was the founder and Chief Executive Officer of IBAH, Inc., a contract research organization.
 Ms. Henwood began her career with Smith Kline & French, now part of GlaxoSmithKline plc.
-She rose through the ranks to be a brand manager, then the head of Regulatory and Medical Affairs for the U.S. business and then to the position of Group Director - Marketing in the International Pharmaceutical Division.
-Ms. Henwood previously served on the board of directors of Societal CDMO from 2008 until January 2022, and Tetraphase Pharmaceuticals, Inc., a position she held from May 2015 until the first half of 2020.
-Ms. Henwood also served on the compensation committee of Tetraphase Pharmaceuticals, Inc. She served on the board of directors of Alkermes, Inc. and its successor company, Alkermes, plc, a global biopharmaceutical company, from 2003 until March 2015, and on the board of directors of MAP Pharmaceuticals, Inc., a biopharmaceutical company, from 2004 until its acquisition by Allergan, Inc. in March 2013.
+She rose through the ranks to be a brand manager, then the head of Regulatory and Medical Affairs for the U.S. business and then to the position of Group Director - Marketing in the International Pharmaceuticals, Inc., a position she held from May 2015 until the first half of 2020.
+Ms. Henwood also served on the compensation committee of Tetraphase Pharmaceuticals, Inc., a position she held from May 2015 until the first half of 2020.
+Ms. Henwood also served on the board of directors of Alkermes, Inc. and its successor company, Alkermes, plc, a global biopharmaceutical company, from 2003 until March 2015, and on the board of directors of MAP Pharmaceuticals, Inc., a biopharmaceutical company, from 2004 until its acquisition by Allergan, Inc. in March 2013.
 Ms. Henwood holds a B.S. in Biology from Neumann University.